Fruit Flies vs. Gnats: What’s the Difference?

 Life Cycle of Gnats

 Adult gnats typically have a lifespan of seven to ten days, but during this time, they can lay 250 to 300 eggs.
-The said eggs may be laid singly or in groups, usually at the top of the soil that is near to plants.
-They are hatched within four to six days at 75°F and will turn into larvae that have whitish, elongated bodies and lustrous black heads.
+The said eggs may be laid singly or in groups, usually at the top of the soil that is near plants.
+They are hatched within four to six days at 75°F and will turn into larvae that have whitish, elongated bodies and lustrous blackheads.

 These larval creatures will feed for ten to fourteen days on food, consisting of root hairs, grass clippings, leaf mold, and organic plant straws.
 They will then pupate in the soil, and after four to six days, an adult gnat typically emerges.